Piscine tuberculosis

 Piscine tuberculosis (piscine mycobacteriosis or fish tuberculosis) is a chronic infectious disease that afflicts many species of fish.
-This disease is caused by members of the Mycobacterium genus and can afflict marine, brackish, and freshwater fish.
+This disease is caused by bacteria from the genus Mycobacterium and can afflict marine, brackish, and freshwater fish.
 Piscine mycobacteriosis has been known to affect over 200 species of fish and is a major cause of mortality in ornamental and farmed fish.

 Cause

 Piscine mycobacteriosis is caused by acid-fast bacilli colloquially referred to as nontuberculous mycobacteria (NTM).
 These are pleomorphic Gram-positive bacteria found ubiquitously in the environment.
 The most common causes of piscine mycobacteriosis are M. marinum, M. chelonae, and M. fortuitum.

 Disease

 Piscine tuberculosis is a common disease in fish and has been reported in aquaria, laboratories, commercial fish farms, and wild populations.
 It is considered to be a major cause of morbidity and mortality in fish.

 Signs and symptoms

 Piscine mycobacteriosis often presents as a chronic disease, with affected fish surviving for several weeks to years.
 Signs are variable and nonspecific; they can include emaciation, ascites, skin ulceration, hemorrhages, paleness, and skeletal deformities.
 Granulomatous inflammation may be found throughout internal organs and muscles and all tissues of the fish may be involved.